Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

     ```

     >**Note**: This is the *external* yaml file.

+1. Select **Confirm** for a pop-up prompting you to switch to the classic version in Azure Cloud Shell to edit the file.

 1. In the editor pane, scroll down to **line 24** and replace the **`<ACRUniquename>`** placeholder with the ACR name.